PDFTron is now Apryse. Same great products, new name.

 • Conditionals and loops

-How to Get Started with WebViewer JS PDF Generation
+Get Started using WebViewer JS PDF Generation

 Generating a PDF from a website using JS is no piece of cake.
 But following this guide, you can now generate a PDF with JavaScript, like invoices, right in your web app and make those PDFs downloadable by your users!